ziemowit-s/neuron_get_started/README.md

   * `from neuron import h, gui`
   * if you see that NEURON has started - it works fine

+## Add Python NEURON to PyCharm

+* Setting -> Project Interpreter -> click on interpreter list and select "Show All" -> Add or select your interpreter -> click "Show paths for the selected interpreter"
+* add the path: /usr/local/nrn/lib/python

 # NetPyNE
 Install NetPyNE